-According to IDC forecasts, cloud services can contribute a whopping $554 billion to global revenues by 2021.
-Since an increasing number of companies are migrating their operations to the cloud, the cloud industry is likely to become more advanced in 2019.
+Since an increasing number of companies are migrating their operations to the cloud, the cloud industry is likely to become more advanced.
 The IT industry is all up for cloud native architecture and software development that is way better than the traditional architecture of developing monolithic software applications.

 Following the cloud-native software development trend, cloudbees has recently come up with an advanced CloudCore.
 Developers can leverage CloudCore to create, develop, deploy applications for Kubernetes.
 This new idea is based on JenkinsX that enables developers to deploy Kubernete’s microservices.

 The beauty of cloud-native applications is that they are independent of any underlying architecture and are designed to operate in sync with different cloud environments.
 Every cloud application has four important elements: “Continuous delivery, Containers, Dynamic Orchestration, and Microservices”